nikosdion/fediverse/docs/index.md

 Unlike other microblogging / social media integration extensions there is no privacy-invading JavaScript, no need for cookie banners, no centralised control of the published content.
 You are in full control of your content.

+## 🚧 Work in progress 🚧

+This documentation is currently a work in progress.
+Links surrounded with a work in progress sign (🚧) point to pages which have not been written yet.
+Selecting them will result in an error.
+Luckily, the functionality they describe is either explained in the Getting Started section below, or is self-explanatory _as long as you use the Show/Hide Inline Help when editing the corresponding plugin_ (a standard feature in Joomla 4.1 and later).

 ## Getting started

 Getting started with software tends to be hard.
 Most of the time, developers will tell you how every bit and piece works instead of telling _how to get stuff done_.
 That's why I decided to start this documentation from the opposite direction: give you step-by-step guides on how to do something practical, along with some pointers to let you dive deeper _if you want to_.